hashicorp/terraform-provider-awscc/docs/data-sources/ses_configuration_set.md

 Read-Only:

+- `max_delivery_seconds` (Number) Specifies the maximum time until which SES will retry sending emails
 - `sending_pool_name` (String) The name of the dedicated IP pool to associate with the configuration set.
 - `tls_policy` (String) Specifies whether messages that use the configuration set are required to use Transport Layer Security (TLS).
 If the value is Require , messages are only delivered if a TLS connection can be established.
 If the value is Optional , messages can be delivered in plain text if a TLS connection can't be established.